 Stay Informed email newsletter - Every Monday, the Stay Informed email newsletter delivers the latest relevant news and information for employees of the Division of Student Affairs and Academic Support.
 If you haven't already, sign up to receive it and ensure that you also get details on the division's professional development programs and events.

 Blueprint Repository - Log in to view departmental Blueprints and find resources to help you complete yours.
 Resources include documents describing the Blueprint timeline and format and recommendations to guide your department's Blueprint process.
 Also find assessment guides from the Council for the Advancement of Standards in Higher Education.

 - Strategic Plan - Get a look at the strategic priorities and related activities that comprise our work.

 Student Affairs and Academic Support Professional Development Program - Our NASPA Excellence Award-winning professional development team coordinates monthly division meetings, article discussions, an annual conference and other special programs.

 UofSC Human Resources Training - Register for training classes from UofSC Human Resources.

-EAB Pathfinder - The Pathfinder advising platform combines best practices from national research with USC's own institutional data to identify and assist at-risk students.
+EAB Navigate - The Navigate platform combines best practices from national research with USC's own institutional data to identify and assist at-risk students.
 Request access online and follow the next steps described on the form to complete your registration.

 Student Affairs and Academic Support IT Assistance - If your department is supported by Student Affairs Tech Services or Housing IT, log in to request help or report issues with software, equipment and other technology systems.